Psiphon-Inc/fb-messenger-bot/README.md

 Update an A record for your domain so the domain you just obtained points to the public IP address of your Facebook Messenger Bot server.
 This is done on the domain registrar's website ususally.

 It can take up to 48 hours for the DNS record to propogate, but is usually pretty quick.
 Once it has propogated, you need to obtain a certificate.
 You can get a certificate from Let's Encrypt for free.
-You may need to open port 80 on your server if it is not currently open.
+You may need to open port 80 on your firewall if it is not currently open.

 Now you can request the certificate from Let's Encrypt by running: